py-sherlock/sherlock/docs/source/api_documentation.rst

 lock object of their types or will default to creating a simple client object by themselves for their backend store, which will assume that their backend store is running on localhost.

+.. note:: this configuration cannot be overriden at the time of creating a
+          class object.

 Example: